 Geocaching is a real-life treasure hunt that combines modern GPS technology with a timeless thirst for adventure.
 Through a combination of GPS tracking, intense visual searching, and occasional puzzle-solving, geocachers are led to the secret location of a weatherproof container aka the treasure!

-There are over 3 million caches hidden around the world along trails, in neighborhoods, national parks, and even popular landmarks.
+There are over 3 million caches hidden around the world along trails, in neighborhoods, in national parks like Kilimanjaro, and even in popular landmarks like the Burj Khalifa in Dubai.
 It is likely there is a cache hidden near you now, but the question is, will you find it?
 The only way to find out is to get started using the steps below!